ONLY A PAVEMENT AWAY

 The speed in which the project has accelerated has been significantly down to the great support and strong commitment from all of those initially involved with the project.

-The project expanded to include ex-offenders and ex-service personnel and gained the support of those in both the penal system and military support groups.
+The project expanded to include ex-offenders and veterans and gained the support of those in both the penal system and military support groups.

 OAPA WAS BORN

 OAPA aims to act as the conduit to help those disadvantaged and struggling to get into work or finding housing.
-Whilst our initial focus was helping the homeless and those sleeping rough including those having to “sofa hop”, we then decided to also look to work with ex-service personnel (veterans) and ex-offenders.
+Whilst our initial focus was helping the homeless and those sleeping rough including those having to “sofa hop”, we then decided to also look to work with veterans and ex-offenders.

 In time the project may extend to those with other vulnerabilities but who with the right support can work within the hospitality industry.